ladderlab-xjtu/NeuroExplainer/README.md

 ```
 The GPU memory consumption may vary depending on CUDA kernels.
 ### Test
 You can easily obtain the output attention maps on surface and sphere via the following commands.
-To predict a single surface’ attention map, you need to modify the :
+To predict a single surface’ attention map, you need to modify the [test.py](https://github.com/zhaofenqiang/Spherical_U-Net/blob/master/train.py)file to match the  data in your own path.
+To save the attention map of the left and right brain at the sphere and surface, the save directories must be manually changed or created.
 ### Visualization
 You can use [Paraview](https://www.paraview.org/) software to visualize the attention map in VTK format.
 An example of the coarse-grained attention map and the fine-grained attention map of preterm infant are shown below.
 More usages about Paraview please refer to [Paraview](https://www.paraview.org/).
 ![paraview](https://github.com/qianyuhou/NeuroExplainer/blob/main/images/attention%20map.png)